LuanAdemi/toumei/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-### Simple feature visualisation
+### Simple feature visualization
-In order to perform feature visualisation on a convolutional model we are going to need to things: a image parameterization method and a objective.
+In order to perform feature visualization on a convolutional model we are going to need two things: a image parameterization method and a objective.

 These are located in the `toumei.cnn` package.